Run-DMC Drop Self-Titled Debut Album – Today in Hip-Hop

 With aggressive, back-and-forth verses and stripped-down production, Run-DMC changed the sound of hip-hop, which until then had consisted of more of a dance-centered, straightforward delivery.
 Many of the songs on this Run-DMC album feature simple melodies.

-1984: On March 27, 1984, Hollis, Queens' own Run-DMC broke musical barriers with their self-titled debut album, Run-DMC.
-With aggressive, back and forth verses and turntable beats, Run-DMC changed the sound of hip-hop, which until then had consisted of dancey, straightforward delivery.
-Many of the songs on this album featured simple melodies.
-"Sucker MCs" featured a disco sample from the song "Live at the Disco Fever" by Lovebug Starski and a simple drum beat to back up Joseph "Run" Simmons and Darryl "D.M.C" McDaniels intense vocals.
-The minimalist approach to the music and emphasis on the lyrics on the album is credited with ushering in new school of hip-hop in the early 1980's.
+"Sucker MCs" contains a disco sample from the song "Live at the Disco Fever" by Lovebug Starski and a simple drum beat to back up Joseph "Run" Simmons and Darryl "DMC" McDaniels lyrical synergy.
+The minimalist approach to the music and emphasis on the lyrics on the album is credited with ushering in a new sound of hip-hop in the early 1980s.

-The hardcore, rap bravado exhibited by Run-DMC on their debut album was meant for hip-hop fans to stop and pay attention to.
+The hardcore bravado exhibited by Run-DMC on their debut album was meant for hip-hop fans to stop and pay attention to.
 And it worked.
-The Larry Smith and Russell Simmons produced record has gone down in history as a rap game changer, is hailed today as one of the best rap albums in history and ensured the longevity of Run-DMC's careers.
-This album solidified them as one of the best groups in hip-hop history, and became a blueprint for the genre going forward.
+The late producer Larry Smith along with Russell Simmons, who is Run's older brother, produced the majority of the tracks on the album, which would go down in history as a game-changer.
+The LP also solidified Run-DMC as one of the best rap groups in hip-hop history.